Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 4 - Oracle's Calling.md

 #### Apollo's Statue
 - In a relatively well lit room, stands the Grand Apollo
 - A marvelous marble beauty that almost shines among the dark stone walls of this place
-- In this room, mountains of treasure - gold, silver, gems and all sorts of artifacts lay spread about in small hills and mountains
+- In this room, a hoarde of treasure - gold, silver, gems and all sorts of artifacts lay spread about in small hills and mountains
 - Immediately after the entrance is written:
   "These Treasures are not yours to take.
   Touch nothing but what you must"
-- The Statue of Apollo is missing the lute
+- The statue itself is an almost perfect depiction of Apollo - ripped, tall, almost too beautiful to look at.
+  He appears as if playing an instrument, with fingers curled, but no such instrument is in the statues hand
+- **When the players put the lute into his hands, Apollo plays a beautiful song, and the far door Lights up with an 'A'** **Apollo then gently offers the players the lute**
+- **If the players touch anything besides the lute, he attacks them**
-####
+####  Wall Paintings
+- In a marvelous, oddly well lit room, inside of this cavernous space is an elongated room.
+- It is decorated from ceiling to floor with various depictions of Greek Heroes.
+- Hercules, Perseus, and Odysseus are all featured starring